raku-community-modules/Subset-Helper/README.md

 parameters, for which the type check is still called, even when they aren't provided in the sub/method calls.

+# CONFUSING ERRORS

+You can't declare our scoped subsets within roles.
+If you're using this module, however, that error will instead point to the end of the declaration, saying `expecting any of: postfix`.
+Simply prefix your subset with `my`

 # BUGS AND LIMITATIONS

 Rakudo may evaluate whether a value matches the subset TWICE: